 While the picture presented above is true for elastic materials, pressure-sensitive adhesives are highly viscoelastic.
-This introduces two important differences: (1) the whole history of contact formation matters for debonding, so that the energy dissipated during debonding depends on the applied contact pressure and the contact time.
-This is well addressed in single asperity contacts (Lin et al 1999, Barthel and Haiat 2002, Haiat et al 2002), but is usually ignored in multi asperity contact theories (Maugis 1996, Hui et al 2000).
+This introduces two important differences: 1) the whole history of contact formation matters for debonding, so that the energy dissipated during debonding depends on the applied contact pressure and the contact time.
+This is well addressed in single asperity contacts (Barthel and Haiat, 2002, Haiat et al., 2002, Lin et al., 1999), but is usually ignored in multi asperity contact theories (Hui et al., 2000, Maugis, 1996).

-Technologists use an empirical criterion called the Dahlquist's criterion (Dahlquist 1969), which specifies a maximum value of 0.1 MPa for the storage modulus μ' at 1 Hz and hence assumes that most of the contact formation occurs over a typical time of the order of 1s.
-If after a one second contact and removal of the compressive force the leftover elastic stored energy per unit area near the interface exceeds the work of adhesion w, the contact will spontaneously break even under zero applied force.
+Technologists use an empirical criterion called the Dahlquist's criterion (Dahlquist, 1969), which specifies a maximum value of 0.1 MPa for the storage modulus $\mu$ ' at 1 Hz and hence assumes that most of the contact formation occurs over a typical time of the order of 1s.
+If after a one second contact and removal of the compressive force the leftover elastic stored energy per unit area near the interface exceeds the work of adhesion w, the contact will spontaneously break even under zero applied force

-5.2.
-Macroscopic analysis of the steady state debonding by the peeling test
+5.2 Macroscopic analysis of the steady state debonding by the peeling test

 The peel tests constitute the easiest method to test a soft adhesive, yet the interpretation of the measured peeling energy as a function of the mechanical properties of the adhesive itself remains challenging.
-Due to the very soft nature of the adhesive films, it is generally bonded to a flexible but weakly extensible backing and the two are peeled together from a rigid flat substrate at an angle θ as shown in figure 4.
-For non-vanishing peeling angles, the strain energy release rate G can be easily evaluated from the measured peel force by equation (8) and under steady-state propagation G corresponds to an apparent fracture energy $\Gamma{\rm app}(\nu)$ as in figure 13. $\Gamma{\rm app}(\nu)$ typically increases with velocity up to a peak that is followed by stick-slip dynamics (Barquins and Maugis 1988, Ciccotti et al 2004, Villey et al 2015) and which is out of the scope of the present review.
-If we limit ourselves to the steady-state propagation (slow branch with positive slope on figure 13) the apparent fracture energy $\Gamma{\rm app}(v)$ is related to the three main ingredients of the adhesive joint: (1) the rheology of the soft adhesive, (2) the intensity of the surface interactions (discussed in section 5.3) and (3) the geometry of the adhesive layer (thickness h) and loading (peeling angle θ).
+Due to the very soft nature of the adhesive films, it is generally bonded to a flexible but weakly extensible backing and the two are peeled together from a rigid flat substrate at an angle $\theta$ as shown in Figure 4.
+For non-vanishing peeling angles, the strain energy release rate $\mathcal G$ can be easily evaluated from the measured peel force by equation 8 and under steady-state propagation G corresponds to an apparent fracture energy $\Gamma{app}(v)$ as in Figure 13. $\Gamma{\rm app}(v)$ typically increases with velocity up to a peak stick-slip that is followed by dynamics(Barquins and Maugis, 1988, Villey et al., 2015, Ciccotti et al., 2004) and which is out of the scope of the present review.
+If we limit ourselves to the steady-state propagation (slow branch with positive slope on Figure 13) the apparent fracture energy $\Gamma{ann}(v)$ is related to the three main ingredients of the adhesive joint: 1) the rheology of the soft adhesive, 2) the intensity of the surface interactions (discussed in section 5.3 ) and 3) the geometry of the adhesive layer (thickness h) and loading (peeling angle $\theta$ ).